1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Add the PHP function mysql_set_charset

-to determine the encoding of this connection (if you do not specify it, the default value for this parameter may vary from server to server):
+to the connection created by mysql_connect to determine the encoding of this connection (if you do not specify it, the default value of this parameter may vary from one server to another):

 $connection = mysql_connect($server, $username, $password);